 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Within 24 hours of capture, the person who takes the animal must release it or euthanize it.
-Animals that are released must be released on land in the county where it was captured only with permission of the landowner or property manager must give permission for the relase.
+Animals that are released must be released on land in the county where it was captured.
+Furthermore, the landowner or property manager must give permission for the relase.
 These nuisance animals cannot be possessed for more than 24 hours and cannot be sold, traded, bartered or gifted.

 Landowners, or a person with written permission from a landowner, may take coyotes year-round on private property by snaring, trapping or shooting without a permit from the DNR.
 A landowner does not need a permit to take coyotes on his/her property by one of these methods, but a hunting or trapping license is required to hunt or trap coyotes on land other than your own.
 Be sure to check local ordinances before using any firearms.

 These species can be captured or killed year-round without a permit or hunting or trapping license from the DNR, and there are no limits to the number that can be taken as long as the species is not endangered or a species of special concern in Indiana.

-American crows, brown-headed cowbirds, common grackles, red-winged blackbirds, and Brewer's blackbirds can be taken without a permit if the birds are committing or about to commit depredations upon ornamental or shade trees, agricultural crops, livestock, or wildlife or concentrated in numbers and in a manner that constitutes a health hazard or nuisance as provided under 50 CFR 16 (federal law).
+American crows, brown-headed cowbirds, common grackles, red-winged blackbirds and Brewer's blackbirds can be taken without a permit if the birds are committing or about to commit depredations upon ornamental or shade trees, agricultural crops, livestock or wildlife, or are concentrated in numbers and in a manner that constitutes a health hazard or nuisance as provided under 50 CFR 16 (federal law).
 Be sure to check local ordinances prior to using pyrotechnics or firearms.